stevederico/SDScaffoldKit/README.md

 =======
 **Scaffolding for Core Data Models**

 UIKit can be tedious and repeative to build simple CRUD interfaces.
 SDScaffoldKit is a simple library that provides Create, Read, Update, and Delete views/viewcontrollers out-of-the-box.
-Just create your Core Data model, hand it your Entity's name and a field to sort by and BAM!
+Just create your Core Data model, hand it your Entity's name, a field to sort by, and BAM!
 You are ready to start creating and managing objects.

 > SDScaffoldKit is named after Ruby on Rails's [scaffolding](http://guides.rubyonrails.org/getting_started.html#getting-up-and-running-quickly-with-scaffolding).